creditkarma/thrift-typescript/README.md

 }
 ```

-By creating a union we are prevented from incorrectly constructing our Thrift union by compile-time checks.
+By creating a TypeScript union type we are prevented from incorrectly constructing our Thrift union by compile-time checks.

-In this set, only the last two `try3` and `try4` won't throw a type-checking error:
+In the following set, only the last two, `try3` and `try4`, won't throw a type-checking error:

 ```typescript
 // This won't work